 A healthy QA culture results in strong, confident teams.
 And with a powerful team in place, you can produce exceptional products and achieve greater success when going to the market.
 While the task of building great culture belongs to the QA Team Manager, it’s up to each member of your software QA team to participate and contribute towards a healthy workplace culture.

 Put the pressures of the test cycle out of mind.
-In order to know why API testing is so important - especially during healthcare application development - you must take a calm step back to consider exactly what that specific testing does for your organization.
+In order to know why API testing in a healthcare software application is so important - especially during healthcare app development - you must first examine the big picture and discuss what API tests can do for your organization.

-Top-quality API testing improves the coverage of your test cycle, saves resources, and creates a faster, more efficient process.
+Top-quality API testing, with the guidance of strong API testing tools, improves the coverage of your test cycle, saves resources, and creates a faster, more efficient process.